-- MP4 movies shot with Canon Log (color space: BT.2020) are converted to sRGB color space before being displayed and saved. - On some supported cameras, shooting a movie generates a ".THM" file that is saved together with the movie file.
+- MP4 movies shot with Canon Log (color space: BT.2020) are converted to sRGB color space before being displayed and saved. - A movie is displayed in SDR based on the [HDR assist display (movies)] (p.176) setting in [Preferences].
+Only HEIF format can be selected for saving still photos (p.170). - On some supported cameras, shooting a movie generates a ".THM" file that is saved together with the movie file.
 The ".THM" file has the same image number as the movie file and records the shooting information.
 In DPP, the movie file and ".THM" file must be stored in the same folder when the movie is played back.

 - You can also play back movies in the following windows:

 - Main window (multi-layout)

-- · Edit image window
+- Edit image window

 - Remote shooting window (multi-layout)

 - · Multi-function preview window

-- In Preferences, you can change the movie playback application to that used by your computer's OS or to EOS MOVIE Utility. (p.170)
+- In Preferences, you can change the movie playback application to that used by your computer's OS or to EOS MOVIE Utility. (p.172)